karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 **GitHub**:
 ![github](/media/github-darkmode-sucks/github.png)

-Not only do the colors look noticeably darker than their counterparts in other apps, **the secondary text fails AAA standards**!!
+Not only do the colors look noticeably darker than their counterparts in other apps, **the secondary text color fails AAA standards**!!
 I knew my eyes did not deceive me.

 ## Code Review Palette